Roaming: Using a mobile phone in the EU

 If you have a mobile phone contract with a limited data allowance, you can use this allowance when you travel in the EU at no extra cost.
 The data allowance in your contract is your limit when roaming.

-However, if you have a very cheap mobile data unit price in your contract (less than €1 / GB in 2022 and decreasing over time), your operator may apply a "fair use" data limit when you're roaming.
+However, if you have a very cheap mobile data unit price in your contract (less than €1.30 / GB in 2025 and decreasing over time), your operator may apply a "fair use" data limit when you're roaming.
 This limit can be lower than your domestic data allowance.

 The limit is based on the price of your domestic mobile contract.
-Your operator must tell you in advance about this limit and has to let you know when you reach it.
-You can continue data roaming once you've reached your limit, but your operator will charge you extra.
-However, this surcharge will be limited to the wholesale data cap (€2 / GB + VAT in 2022).
+Your operator must tell you in advance about this limit, and alert you when you have reached it.
+You can continue data roaming once you've reached your limit, but your operator can charge you extra.
+However, this surcharge cannot be higher than the wholesale data cap (€1.30 / GB + VAT in 2025).

 My contract includes unlimited data

-If you have a mobile phone contract where you pay a fixed monthly fee and it includes bundled services with unlimited data, your mobile operator must give you with a large volume of roaming data.
+If you have a mobile phone contract where you pay a fixed monthly fee and it includes bundled services with unlimited data, your mobile operator may limit the amount of data you can use while roaming.
 The exact amount will depend on how much you pay for your mobile contract.
-However, the volume of data must be at least twice the amount obtained by dividing the price of your mobile contract (excluding VAT) by the wholesale data roaming cap (€2 + VAT in 2022).
+The volume of data must be at least twice the amount obtained by dividing the price of your mobile contract (excluding VAT) by the wholesale data roaming cap (€1.30 + VAT in 2025).

 Your operator must tell you how much data is in your roaming allowance.
 If you go over your allowance while roaming, you will be charged extra.
-However, this surcharge will be limited to the wholesale data cap (€2 / GB + VAT in 2022).
+However, this surcharge cannot be higher than the wholesale data cap (€1.30 / GB + VAT in 2025).

 Sample story